 - The “other income” could also be from another business you own, a pension or other retirement income and even income from a spouse.

-This is a very aggressive loan program, but there are logical limitations to what is possible.
-These lenders are taking risk, but they are not reckless.
-They will need to be comfortable that your income situation is solid to approve a loan.
+*SBA self storage lenders are aggressive with their loan program guidelines, but there are logical limitations to what they will approve.
+Every SBA lender takes a risk when they approve a loan but most are not reckless and they need to be comfortable that your income situation is solid to be able to approve a loan.

-- The property seller as the SBA allows the seller helds funds on “full standby” to be considered as equity
+- The property seller as the SBA allows seller held funds on “full standby” for 24 months to be considered as equity

 Keep in mind, that in all cases where you are creatively coming up with the down payment you will need enough of your own cash/skin in the game to get a lender comfortable that you are committed to the project and lenders will also want to make sure you have some post-closing liquidity.